jpvantassel/swprepost/README.md

-2. Explore the Jupyter notebooks in the [basic](https://github.com/jpvantassel/swprepost/tree/main/examples/basic) directory for a no-coding-required introduction to the `swprepost` package.
+2. Explore the Jupyter notebooks in the [basic](https://github.com/jpvantassel/swprepost/tree/main/examples/basic) directory for a no-coding-required introduction to the _swprepost_ package.
   If you have not installed `Jupyter`, detailed instructions can be found [here](https://jpvantassel.github.io/python3-course/#/intro/installing_jupyter).

 3. Move to the [adv](https://github.com/jpvantassel/swprepost/tree/main/examples/adv)
-  directory and follow the Jupyter notebook title `SWinvertWorkflow.ipynb` for an example application of `swprepost` to the SWinvert workflow (Vantassel and Cox, 2021).
+  directory and follow the Jupyter notebook title `example_swinvert_workflow.ipynb` for an example application of _swprepost_ to the SWinvert workflow (Vantassel and Cox, 2021).

 4. Enjoy!